MakeMusicInc/ember-config-cat/README.md

 This addon includes a service which wraps a [ConfigCat](https://configcat.com/) client and aims at easing any feature flagging in your applications.

-## Feature set/TODO
+## Feature set

-- [ ] A service self-injecting in routes and controllers, in charge of creating the ConfigCat client and to observe feature-flags changes
+- [x] A service in charge of creating the ConfigCat client and to observe feature-flags changes
-- [ ] Adding an auto-start option (in case you want to user authentication to be done be initializing and fetching flags)
+- [x] Adding an auto-start option (in case you want to user authentication to be done be initializing and fetching flags)
-- [ ] Opinionated: all feature-flags are fetched at the same time
+- [x] Opinionated: all feature-flags are fetched at the same time
-- [ ] Opinionated: the same user traits will be used during the session
+- [x] Opinionated: the same user traits will be used during the session

+## TODO

 - [ ] Local/offline mode
 - [ ] Ability to provide default values for feature-flags
 - [ ] Template Helper